Tips for Choosing the Right Lash Extension Length

 Carry multiple diameters, curls, and lengths in your lash arsenal so that you can customize your client's lashes while simultaneously setting them up for a long-term lash relationship.
 Applying lashes that are too long or too heavy can cause long-term damage and prevent the lash follicles from producing healthy lashes.
 If you used the same lashes on a client with thin, fine natural lashes that you do on a client with thick, coarse naturals, one of those clients is getting a disservice.
 Similarly, a client with 5mm natural lashes vs. a client with 11mm natural lashes, should not both be carrying 13mm extensions on their eyes.

-Using the Size Matters isolation tweezer helps me when I need to explain to my clients where their NL measures up and what that means for lash expectations, especially if a previous artist has placed extensions on them in the past that were too long or heavy.
-The Size Matters tweezer has a ruler along the edge of the backside to show you how long the natural lash measures up!
+Using the Size Matters isolation tweezer helps when you need to explain to your clients where their natural lash measures up and what that means for lash expectations, especially if a previous artist has placed extensions on them in the past that were too long or heavy.
+The Size Matters tweezer has a ruler along the edge of the backside to show you the exact length of natural lashes and extensions.

 TIP 2 | LASH LENGTH OR LASH FULLNESS?